Aruni20/Court-Schedule-Optimization/README.md

 ### Flawed Assumptions in Traditional Systems
 - A central database is always up-to-date.
 - Events (filings, transfers) can be handled linearly.
-- Schedules can be built with simple heuristics (FIFO).
+- Schedules can be built with simple heuristics.

 ### Reality
 - No **single source of truth** for events.